The sixteen year five week career of D7505/25155 was split almost equally between London Midland Region & Western Region depots.

 25155 was noted at St Austell on July 6th.
 On July 16th 25155 was noted at Par with loaded clay hoods.

 On the morning of September 8th 25155 & 25225 were noted at Laira.

 All but one of the WR Class 25s were either withdrawn or transferred to the London Midland Region on October 6th, Laira kept one for the St Blazey – Truro – Penzance trip working, by November 3rd this too had been taken over by a Class 37.
 Likewise the Scottish Region sent eight machines to the LMR and withdrew five more.
 The LMR itself condemned seventeen machines and placed six into storage.
 A number of these transferred machines on arrival at their new depots were found to be only fit for scrapping, 25155 was in this category.

-The final passenger working for 25155 took place on October 10th 1980 working the 15.52 Barnstaple - Exeter St. Davids.
+On October 2nd 25155 worked the 18.58 Exeter St. Davids - Paignton.
+The final passenger working for 25155 took place on October 4th working the 13.45 Exeter St. Davids - Barnstaple and the return 15.52 to Exeter St. Davids.
+On October 7th & 9th 25155 was noted shunting at Laira depot.
 Shortly after this 25155 was transferred to Springs Branch.

 25155 was sent down to Swindon Works, being stored then on November 15th and officially withdrawn on December 1st.